Jaycc-Was-Taken/qb-pizzeriajob/README.md

 TODO

 - add options to craft the items (Done)
-- create 3 seperate json files for items selected before restarts ( dont)
+- create 3 seperate json files for items selected before restarts ( done)
 - make the new items useable
 - check if the item is already in crafting.json (done)